[Guide for Beginners to Earning Money Online – Part 1]

 Set up your profile by uploading a picture and providing a few words introducing yourself to the Wealthy Affiliate community.
 This is optional but highly recommended as people will be more willing to give you a hand when you need it and answer your questions.

-Then, on the left-hand side of the screen click the “Websites” menu and select “SiteBuilder” in the pop-up submenu.
+On the left-hand side of the screen click the “Websites” menu and select “SiteBuilder” in the pop-up submenu.
 On the following screen…

 Step 1: Select “Free Domain”